|

 each of the Primary Synods

-(Westminster and Auburn), shall
+(Westminster and Auburn),

-be elected for a term of two
+shall be elected for a term of

-years by the commissioners
+two years by the commissioners

-elected and sent to their respective Primary
+sent to the their

-and sent by their respective
+are elected and sent by their

 Sessions, Presbyteries,

-and Sub-Synods aligned with
+and Sub-Synods aligned

-the same Primary
+with the same Primary

 Synod, (Auburn or Westminster)

-as the Primary Synod holding the
+as the Primary Synod holding

-General Primary Synod Session.
+the Primary Synod General Session.

-At the time of their election, the
+At the time of their election,

-moderator of each
+the moderator of each

-the moderator of each respective
+Presbytery, the moderator of

-Sub-Synod, and
+each Sub-Synod, and

-the moderators of each of
+the moderators of each

 (Auburn or Westminster)

-must be a member of that
+must be a member of

-(Auburn or
+(Auburn or Westminster),

-Westminster), and be a continuing
+be a continuing member

-or commissioner
+of, or commissioner

-to, the governing body over
+to, the governing body

-which be is she is
+over which be is she is

 elected to preside.

-Assembly shall
+General Assembly shall

 be elected at each stated